 Stage 3: Pre-assessment support

 Pre-assessment support involves providing input before the diagnostic assessment has taken place or a diagnostic conclusion has been reached.
-People referred with possible autism, autistic people and their families should be provided with support once needs have been identified.
+People referred with suspected autism and their families should be provided with support based on needs that have been identified before the full assessment has taken place.
 This can include signposting to other services, having an allocated worker at the autism diagnostic service to give updates about waiting times, or providing psychoeducation or other interventions for the person, their family, or both.

 Stage 4: Diagnostic assessment

-The diagnostic assessment focuses on finding out more about a person’s strengths, preferences, problems and needs and the background to these, and reaching a diagnostic conclusion.
-It can be beneficial for families to be involved in the assessment, with the person’s consent.
+The diagnostic assessment focuses on finding out more about a person’s strengths, preferences and needs including, gathering background information, in order to reach a diagnostic conclusion.
+It can be beneficial for families to be involved in the assessment process, with the person’s consent.
 The assessment process can be flexible and individually tailored.
 Autism diagnostic services should ensure that the person and their family are offered opportunities to talk about the assessment outcomes and what this means for them.

 Stage 5: Post-assessment support